QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 size_t * declen )

-Decodes a hexadecimal string into binary data.
+Decode a hexadecimal string to binary data.

 Parameters

-output[uint8_t*] Buffer to receive the decoded binary data.
+output[uint8_t*] Buffer that receives the decoded bytes.

 Returns